 Black History Month has its roots all the way back to Carter Woodson who began the movement which, in February 1926, grew into Negro History Week.
 He chose February to coincide with both Abraham Lincoln and Frederick Douglas’s birthdays.
 It wasn’t until 1976 that President Gerald Ford recognized Black History Month, as has every president since.

 If you listen long enough you will hear a lot of differing opinions on Black History Month and its importance or necessity.
 But as Christians, I believe our response should not be “differing” but UNITY.
 As Christians, we should celebrate the many reasons we love ethnic diversity.
 We should talk to our kids about it — because if we don’t, the misguided world will.
 We as Christians should honor this month because it helps us understand the journey of a people made in God’s image, many of us fellow believers.
 This recognition acknowledges God’s goodness through their remarkable achievements.
-When we recognize - and when we love - the ethnic diversity God created, we are unified with his mission in the world: to magnify His Son in the praise of His people.
+When we recognize and love the ethnic diversity God created, we are unified with his mission in the world: to magnify His Son in the praise of His people.

 God's Message of Unification